Kai-Builder/Myno/README.md

 ### Debug
 To set up a local debugger session for your extensions, Run the

-The Myno DevServer Toolchain was built to debug myno Mods.
+The Lambda DevServer Toolchain was built to debug myno Mods.